saeidex/ryzentosh-msi-modern-15/README.md

 ## Facts:

 - As you know, WiFi(+BlueTooth) doesn't work and there is no ethernet port on this laptop, that's why `HoRNDIS.kext` for USB tethering is the only blessing for us.
-- By putting this kext on your EFI you are able to use the internet by USB tethering on Recovery mode.
-I think, it also works on Installation Stage.
+- By putting this kext in your EFI you will be able to use the internet via USB tethering in recovery mode.
+I think, it also works in installation stage.
 - I used sonoma raw by olarila + balenaEtcher to make offline installer.